sherifabdlnaby/gpool/README.md

     - Stop() WILL Block until all running jobs is done.

-- Different types of Enqueues
+- Different types of "Enqueues"
     - `Enqueue(ctx, job)`          returns ONCE the job has started executing (not after job finishes/return)

     - `EnqueueAndWait(ctx, job)`   returns ONCE the job has started **and** finished executing.